diskoverdata/diskover-docs/source_files/task_worker_windows.md

 pythoncmd: python
 diskoverpath: C:\\Program\ Files\\diskover\\
 ```
->Note: Check the logs directory exists and is writable by the user running diskover
+>Note: Check the logs directory exists and is writable for the user running diskoverd

 🔴 &nbsp;Download nssm: